madhuhansa/crop-recommendation-system/README.md

 # 🌾 Crop Recommendation System using Machine Learning

-This project aims to recommend the most suitable crop to cultivate based on soil nutrients and environmental conditions using a Random Forest Classifier
+This project aims to recommend the most suitable crop to cultivate based on soil nutrients and environmental conditions using a Random Forest Classifier.

 ---